 In contrast, glass-box evaluation attempts to look inside the system, and find ways of measuring how well the system does something, rather than simply whether or not it does it.
-Glass-box evaluation should measure the system's coverage of a particular linguistic phenomenon or set of phenomena and the data structures used to represent them (see Figure 3).
-And it also should be concerned with the efficiency of the algorithms being used.
+Glass-box evaluation should measure the system's coverage of a particular linguistic phenomenon or set of phenomena and the data structures used to represent them.
+And it should be concerned with the efficiency of the algorithms being used.
 Many of these tests could be performed only by a system builder.
 They are especially useful in attempting to measure progress when a system is under development.
 Glass-box evaluation should also include an examination of relevant linguistic theories and how faithfully they are implemented.
 If a linguistic theory does not deal with all of the data and has to be modified by the developer, those modifications need be clearly documented, and the information relayed to the theory's developer.
-For example, as pointed out in Bonnie Webber's (Penn) presentation, there is a distinction between Tree Adjunction Grammar (TAG) as a linguistic theory and the several algorithms that have been used to implement TAG parsers: Extended CKY parser, Extended Earley parser, Two-pass extended Earley parser based on lexicalized TAGs, and a DCG parser using lexicalized TAGs.
-There is also a distinction between Centering as a theory for resolving anaphoric pronouns (Joshi and Weinstein 1981; Gross et al. 1983), and the attempts to use a centering approach to resolving pronouns in an implementation (Brennan et al. 1987).
+For example, as pointed out in Bonnie Webber's (Pennsylvania) presentation, there is a distinction between Tree Adjunction Grammar (TAG) as a linguistic theory and the several algorithms that have been used to implement TAG parsers: Extended CKY parser, Extended Earley parser, Two-pass extended Earley parser based on lexicalized TAGs, and a DCG parser using lexicalized TAGs.
+There is also a distinction between Centering as a theory for resolving anaphoric pronouns [4, 3], and the attempts to use a centering approach to resolving pronouns in an implementation [2].